-Continued growth in our internet advertising business also depends on our ability to continue offering a competitive and distinctive range of advertising products and services for advertisers and publishers and our ability to maintain or increase prices for our advertising products and services.
+Continued growth in our internet advertising business also depends on our ability to continue offering a competitive and distinctive range of advertising products and services for advertising advertising products and services.
 Continuing to develop and improve these products and services may require significant time and costs.
-If we cannot continue to develop and improve its advertising products and services or if prices for its advertising products and services decrease, our internet advertising revenues could be adversely affected.
+If we cannot continue to develop and improve its advertising products and services for its advertising products and services decrease, our internet advertising revenues could be adversely affected.